jha-niraj/Todo-App/README.md

 - Add new tasks
 - Mark tasks as completed
 - Delete tasks
-- Filter tasks by status (completed, active)
+- Filter tasks by status (completed, active, pending)
 - Responsive design for mobile and desktop

 ### Technologies Used